SaleemKamaludin/SaleemKamaludin.github.io/courses/comp1604/lecture-notes/lecture-01/index.md

  <p>
 These argument forms are used for <em>specializing</em>.
 When classifying objects according to some property, you often know much more about them than whether they do or do not have that property.
-In such situations, extraneous information is discarded as attention is focused on the particular property o
+In such situations, extraneous information is discarded as attention is focused on the particular property of